 Don’t Buy All the Ryanair Extras

 After you have chosen your fare type, Ryanair will try to entice you with some “extras.”
-I will explain what they offer and help you decide if they are worth it.
+I will explain what they offer and help you decide which ones are worth it.

 Ryanair Baggage Fees